Browse by Medical Category

 The Research Roundtable was initially supported by the Speech, Language & Swallowing Disorders and Reading Disabilities Department, and then by MGH Chelsea Administration.
 It is now supported by the Mass General Division of Clinical Research and the Division of General Internal Medicine (DGIM).

-The Program is led by Amy Novikoff, MS CCC-SLP, a speech language pathologist; Rohit Chandra, MD, a psychiatrist; and Julie Levison, MD, MPhil, MPH; an infectious disease specialist.
+The Program is led by Amy Izen, MS CCC-SLP, a speech-language pathologist; Rohit Chandra, MD, a psychiatrist; and Julie Levison, MD, MPhil, MPH; an infectious disease specialist.
 Josh Metlay, MD, PhD, chief of the DGIM, provides feedback to the Program.

 Studies are being conducted across all departments at MGH Chelsea, including:

 Since its beginning in 2013, the MGH Chelsea Research Roundtable has been open to anyone interested in community-based participatory research (CBPR).
-Monthly Roundtable meetings serve as a venue for feedback on research in progress, a space to foster collaboration and share resources, and a way to promote improved clinical practices and clinical research in the healthcare setting.
+Monthly Roundtable meetings serve as a venue for feedback on research in progress, a space to foster collaboration and share resources such as courses and complementary consults available through the Division of Clinical Research, and a way to promote improved clinical practices and clinical research in the healthcare setting.
 Please contact MGH Community Research if you are interested in being added to the email list.

 The first meeting of the MGH Chelsea Research Advisory Board occurred in October 2016.
 The Advisory Board consists of 7-13 people who work across the MGH system and provide ongoing bi-directional communication between the Community Research Program and the Advisory Board members’ constituency.
 Meetings are held annually with the Research Council.